Fox Corporation

-Rupert Murdoch is chair, while his son Lachlan Murdoch is executive chair and CEO.
-Fox Corp. deals primarily in the television broadcast, news, and sports broadcasting industries.
-They include the Fox Broadcasting Company, Fox Television Stations, Fox News, Fox Business, the national operations of Fox Sports, and others.
-Its sister company under Murdoch's control, News Corp, holds his newspaper interests and other media assets.
+Fox Corp deals primarily in the television broadcast, news, and sports broadcasting industries.
+Its assets include Fox Broadcasting Company, Fox Television Stations, Fox News, Fox Business, Fox Sports, Tubi, Fox One and others.
+Murdoch's newspaper interests and other media assets are held by News Corp, which is also under his control and was split from News Corporation in 2013, alongside 21CF.
+On September 21, 2023, Rupert Murdoch announced that he was retiring as the chairman of Fox Corp, effective November 2023.